veelenga/gh-pr-review-voodoo/README.md

 A GitHub bot to improve PR review workflow.
 It is able to:

 - [x] request PR reviews based on selected labels
-- [ ] assign PR to requestor or specific people
+- [ ] assign PR to requester or specific people
 - [ ] add/remove labels when PR is opened or reviewed

 ![](assets/example.png)